mp2016/lectures/project_ideas.md

 - [http://cs.unibo.it/~sgiallor/ideas/](http://cs.unibo.it/~sgiallor/ideas/)
 - [http://fabriziomontesi.com/files/fmontesi-thesis-proposals.pdf](http://fabriziomontesi.com/files/fmontesi-thesis-proposals.pdf)

+### JavaScript integration

+Jolie already supports integration with JavaScript, but does not support useful functions for handling modules such as require and module.exports found in node.js.
+Implement these functions to allow for modular JavaScript code in Jolie.

 ### Jolie Yellow Pages

 Make a service (and a website?) for keeping track of services that can be used on the Internet, providing interfaces and output ports.